abstrus/abstrus.github.io/_posts/2014-03-10-rich-domain-models-part-1.md

 ---

-This post series is about building a rich domain model using [Symfony](http://symfony.com/) and the [Doctrine ORM](http://www.doctrine-project.org/).  *Rich domain model* may have different meanings from one project to another.
-Let's define it as the opposite of an [*anemic domain model*](http://www.martinfowler.com/bliki/AnemicDomainModel.html).
+This post series is about building a rich domain model using [Symfony](http://symfony.com/) and the [Doctrine ORM](http://www.doctrine-project.org/).
+It's not about business analysis or UML.
+It a collection of tools and techniques to help coders think of their framework as an tool, not as a bunch of bounds and limitations.

+*Rich domain model* may have different meanings from one project to another.
+Let's define it as the opposite of an
+[*anemic domain model*](http://www.martinfowler.com/bliki/AnemicDomainModel.html).
 In [this article](http://www.martinfowler.com/bliki/AnemicDomainModel.html) (by the way, I strongly recommend to read it), Martin Fowler uses the following words :